 Public Transportation Services

 There are several public transportation options for students at Tufts University.
-Please visit the Office of Sustainability website for further information on getting around outside of Tufts University.
-Also, the Office for Campus Life sells discounted Charlie (subway) Tickets at the Mayer Campus Center Information Booth.
-Each ticket costs $5.00 and is preloaded with $5.40 in travel value (the equivalent of one round trip).
+Please visit the Office of Sustainability website for further information on purchasing a semester MBTA pass and all other transportation resources that Tufts University offers.
+Also, the Office for Campus Life sells discounted Charlie Tickets at the Mayer Campus Center Information Booth.
+Each ticket costs $5.00 and is preloaded with $5.50 in travel value (the equivalent of one round trip).
 Charlie Tickets are also available for funded student organizations to purchase in bulk.
 Bulk purchases for student organizations must first be approved by the TCU Treasury through a University IDR (Inter-departmental Requisition).
 Once approved tickets are available for pick up in the Office for Campus Life.

 Student Organizations often have the opportunity to travel outside of Tufts University on more extended trips, either out of state or even out of the country.
 Student Organizations traveling for Tufts University business must complete the Travel Registration Form, and turn in to the Office for Campus Life prior to any travel.
 This form is required for any student organization, whether they are TCU funded or not.
 Student groups traveling on behalf of campus departments should also complete the Travel Registration Form.
 This excludes teams traveling on behalf of the Athletics Department.
 Teams and club sports should work with the Athletics Department on all travel needs.
 Student Organizations using their organization funding for travel should work directly with the Campus Life Financial Office in room 213 of the Mayer Campus Center.
 The staff in the Campus Life Financial Office will assist funded student organizations with all arrangements, payments, etc.\

 MyBusHome!
 Tufts University has partnered with MyBusHome, a coach bus service that provides rides home during University breaks.